Eggplant is one of my favorite vegetables to grow in the garden. But to be honest, the first year I grew it we all had to get used to the taste!

 Baked or Roasted Eggplant Recipes

-Generally speaking, eggplant is baked at about 350 degrees for about 20 minutes, depending on size.
+Generally speaking, eggplant is placed on a baking sheet and baked at about 350 degrees for about 15 minutes, depending on size.

 Below are 13 different eggplant recipes that feature baked or roasted eggplant.

 Related Reading: How to Grow Eggplant in Your Vegetable Garden